Funerals at St Laurence’s, Long Eaton

 The clergy of St Laurence’s are available to conduct a Funeral at a crematorium for someone who has been resident in the parish or with a family connection with the Parish Church.
 Contact with the Vicar is usually through a Funeral Director or you may contact him yourself to make an enquiry.

-Contact with us is usually through a Funeral Director or you may contact us yourself to make an enquiry – Fr Roger will be pleased to answer any questions.
+Contact with us is usually through a Funeral Director or you may contact us yourself to make an enquiry – Fr Giles will be pleased to answer any questions.